• Facebook icon

 S

-Sadh Sangat - The Sikh congregation or community.
+Sadh Sangat - Sikh congregation.

 Sakhi - Story about a Guru.